xfahad100/Iris-RangeFinder-ROS-Gazebo/README.md

 I have converted sdf file for IRIS copter to xacro for ROS integration and also for connectivity with ArduPilot SITL.

+If you're looking for URDF of Iris copter, you can find it in gz_launch_ros/models.

 Platforms used:
 ROS version: noetic
 Ubuntu 20.04